kongo2002/nyx/README.markdown

     # size of the history of per-application states
     # (which can be observed via the 'history' command)
     history_size: 20

+    # you may configure nyx to open an additional port
+    # that serves an HTTP endpoint similar to the local unix
+    # domain socket
+    http_port: 8080
 ```